michelleivanova/michelleivanova/README.md

 ## Hi there 👋
 I'm Michelle — a music-obsessed data analyst and developer exploring the intersection of **music, data, and AI**.

-Founder of **Ivanova Music Intelligence Studio**, a small, studio-style practice building automated systems that help labels, management, and artist teams make clearer decisions with their data.
+I want to help labels, management, and artist teams make clearer decisions with their data.

-I like building music data systems, pulling and analyzing streaming and audience data, and automating the stuff that should already be automated.

 ---